Planning what you will do in an upcoming soccer game is relatively easy. However, you cannot account for how the game plays out.

 - What spaces can you push the ball into?
 Having a defender or two coming towards you can be stressful.
 However, if you have made the appropriate scan and have absorbed where the best spaces are, you can push the ball into those spaces, giving you more time on the ball and helping you stay calm.

 - Do you need to cover or keep pushing?
-Let’s say you made your appropriate scans before receiving the ball, and during your time on the ball, you make the correct pass.
+Let’s say you made your appropriate scans before receiving the ball, and during your time on the ball, you made the correct pass.
 What comes next?
 Well, if you scan the field correctly, you will know whether or not you should keep attacking with your team or if you need to provide cover.

 Understand Your Position And Role On The Soccer Field